Zaragoza: Administrative subdivisions

 Zaragoza is administratively divided into 15 urban districts and 14 rural neighborhoods:

 Demographics

-The population, in thousands, can be seen here:

 Religion

 According to a survey carried out by the Centro de Investigaciones Sociológicas (CIS) in 2019 with a sample size of 300, 51.0% of the surveyed people described themselves as non-practising Catholic, 24.0% as practising Catholic, 6.7% as indifferent/non-believer, 5.0% as agnostic, 4.3% as atheist and 2.3% as "other religions", while a 6.7% did not answer.

 Immigration

-In 2017 there were 64,003 foreign citizens in Zaragoza, which represent 9.6% of the total population.
+In 2017, there were 64,003 foreign citizens in Zaragoza, which represent 9.6% of the total population.
 From 2010 to 2017 immigration dropped from 87,735 to 64,003 people, a 27% drop.
 Romanians represent 29.8% of foreigners living in Zaragoza, or 2.9% of the total city population, followed by Moroccans (9.1%) and Chinese (7%).

 Economy

 An Opel factory was opened in 1982 in Figueruelas, a small village nearby.
 The automotive industry is a main pillar of the regional economy along with Balay, which manufactures household appliances; CAF, which builds railway rolling stock for both the national and international markets; SAICA and Torraspapel in the stationery sector; and various other local companies, such as Pikolin, Lacasa, and Imaginarium SA.

 The city's economy benefited from projects like the Expo 2008, the official World's Fair, whose theme was water and sustainable development, held between 14 June and 14 September 2008, Plataforma Logística de Zaragoza (PLAZA), and the Parque Tecnológico de Reciclado (PTR).
 Furthermore, since December 2003, it has been a city through which the AVE high-speed rail travels.
 Currently, Zaragoza Airport is a major cargo hub in the Iberian Peninsula, behind only Madrid, Barcelona, and Lisbon.

-Zaragoza is home to a Spanish Air and Space Force base, which was shared with the U.S. Air Force until 1994.
+Zaragoza is home to a Spanish Air and Space Force base, which was shared with the U.S. Air Force until 1992.
 In English, the base was known as Zaragoza Air Base.
 The Spanish Air Force maintained a McDonnell Douglas F/A-18 Hornet wing at the base.
 No American flying wings (with the exception of a few KC-135s) were permanently based there, but it served as a training base for American fighter squadrons across Europe.
 It also hosts the main Spanish Army academy, Academia General Militar, a number of brigades at San Gregorio, and other garrisons.